Motor Drive FAQs

 Suspended Turntables

-Why should I lock down my suspension?
+Should I lock down the suspension on my Verdier?

 Consistent with our design concepts and musical values, we’re firm believers in improving drive system coupling whenever possible, and we wrote the following comment in a forum post about Platine Verdier turntables: